davidmcglashan/card-games/README.md

 # card-games
 A bunch of single player card games for playing in web browers.

+## v1.3.3
+* Switched the hosting domain to cardgames.mcglashan.net

 ## v1.3.2
 * Animation method for snapping piles now receives an {object} rather than lots of parameters.